Mike Zhou

 mikezhou [at] seas [dot] upenn [dot] edu

-During my undergraduate years, I was fortunate to work with Professors Michael Kearns, Dan Roth, and Ryan Cotterell, all of whom uniquely shaped my interest in AI.
+During my undergraduate years at Penn, I was fortunate to work with Professors Dan Roth, Michael Kearns, and Ryan Cotterell, all of whom shaped my interest in AI.
+I was also drawn to arithmetic combinatorics, which still informs how I think about structure in learning.

 latest posts